 Gahan earned a BFA in Dance Performance and Choreography with a minor in Art and Theater from Ohio University Honors Tutorial College.
 In 2007, she became a full-time company member with the Bread and Puppet Theater, touring shows and exchanging dance, puppet, and mask techniques with communities in North America, Asia, West Africa, the Caribbean and Europe.
 Together with Peter Schumann, Gahan co-created the Lubberland National Dance Company — a touring, community oriented, volunteer-based dance company that explored the juxtaposition of pedestrian movement, objects and political text.

 Performance highlights include: Quicksand with Steve Paxton and Robert Ashley (NYC/Paris); Fantasque with Dance Hegginbotham and Redwing Blackbird Theater (NYC); 8 Dances for Human Rights with Fos Mayonet and B&P (Jacmel, Haiti); Songs of the Yellow Earth with Bread and Puppet Theater and Chinese Theater Works (Chengdu, China); and 7 Boat Dances with the Isadora Duncan Dance Center (Athens, Greece).
-Gahan is currently pursuing her MFA at Bennington.
+Gahan received her MFA in Dance at Bennington in Spring 2022 and was a visiting faculty member for Fall 2022.